gifale95/eeg_motor_imagery_decoding/README.md

 ## EEG motor imagery datasets
-#### BCI Competition IV dataset 2a
-Motor imagery dataset (Brunner et al., 2008) of 9 subjects with 4 motor imagery coditions: left hand, right hand, both feet, tongue.
-Each condition has 144 four-second trials, recorded using 22 EEG channels.
-Data and the accompanying paper can be found at http://bbci.de/competition/iv/#dataset2a.

 #### 5F dataset
 4 subjects motor imagery dataset (Kaya et al., 2018) of the 5 hand fingers movement: thumb, index finger, middle finger, ring finger, pinkie finger.
 Each condition has 150 one-second trials, recorded using 19 EEG channels.
 Data and the accompanying paper can be found [here][kaya].
 The following data files were used for the analysis: